mackler/bitcoinj-cli/README.md

     target/start --dns

+**Choosing the Network**

+By default, this application connects to the Bitcoin test network.
+To connect to the main network you must invoke with the `--notest`
+switch:

+    target/start --notest

 **Invocation Help**

 To display a summary of all command-line options and switches:

     target/start --help

-**Future Feature**

-This application currently only works with the Bitcoin test network, but we have plans to add main-net compatibility.
-You can share in our excited anticipation of this future development:

-    target/start --notest

-It won't work, but at least you get a message telling you so.

 Usage
 -----